An Amazing Encounter

 How was the mascot able to communicate with Hunter in sign?
 The actor playing Heater, though not deaf himself, is currently training to be an ASL interpreter, Today.com reports–just the guy to reply to Hunter’s greeting in a language the boy could understand.

 “To have someone who was finally able to communicate back to him at his level... it was just amazing,” said Matt Samworth, Hunter’s dad.
-He posted the video of the encounter, and it’s since gone viral with more than 200,000 views.
+He posted the video of the encounter, and it’s since gone viral with nearly 200,000 views.

 Many of our readers have had similar experiences, crossing paths with someone who spoke their language at just the right time.
 Like Toshie Nagamori of Torrance, California, who thought she’d lost her precious journal (written in Portuguese) forever, until a stranger who spoke her native tongue got in touch.
 And there’s the odd case of Rosemary Jackson from Santa Fe, New Mexico, who discovered a special way to communicate with the Spanish-speaking homeless who sought aid at the soup kitchen where she volunteered.